vega/vega-lite/docs/mark.md

 <div id="bar_1d"></div>

 Mapping a quantitative field and another ordinal field to `x` and `y` produces a bar chart.
+Specifying `scale.bandWidth` will adjust the size of the bar.

 ```js
 {